Co-op review will look at board, membership structure

-LONDON Jan 16 Britain's Co-operative Group , whose banking arm has been hit by a capital shortfall and drugs scandal involving its ex-chairman, said an independent review of its operations will examine its board structure and relationship with its members.
+LONDON Britain's Co-operative Group, whose banking arm has been hit by a capital shortfall and drugs scandal involving its ex-chairman, said an independent review of its operations will examine its board structure and relationship with its members.

 Ex-Treasury minister Paul Myners, who is leading the review, will publish his final report and recommendations in late 2014, the Co-op said on Thursday.